 I grew up in America, in the 1960s, the most expansive time in history, in any culture, where the whole world was opening and everything was changing, and I was very interested in what was happening outside of Brooklyn [laughs].
 But I lived this kind of schizophrenic life where part of me belonged to the 1960s and part of me belonged to my father’s traumatized worldview.
 Eventually I came to realize that my generation’s experience was so radically different from my father’s that the distance between us should have been measured by centuries and not decades.
 My father’s generation was the unluckiest generation in Jewish history and mine was the luckiest.

 Eventually I moved to Israel.
-And I told my kids, who are dual American-Israeli citizens, you have to dream past parts of Jewish history.
+And I told my kids, who are dual American-Israeli citizens, you have the two dream passports of Jewish history.
 Even with all the changes that have happened since October 7, 2023, that’s still true.
 So my evolution was becoming part of the far right Jewish political world.
 Growing up, Meir Kahane [founder of the Jewish Defense League] was my hero, my leader when I was a teenager.
 That was an attempt to come to terms with my father’s identity, which I thought I needed to inhabit.
 Eventually I came to realize that way of living my Jewish identity through rage, suspicion, fear was faithful to my father’s experience, but a betrayal of my experience.

 This is really just shorthand for a very long and difficult spiritual journey that began in a very narrow place, the farthest extreme on the Jewish map and gradually working my way toward the center of the Jewish map, of the Israeli map.